 50 amp site (includes water hookup)- $250.00 (five nights) any additional nights are $50/per night

 Primitive Camping (no electric or water hookups)- $15/per night

 Click HERE to see camping rules!!
-Campers will NOT be allowed inside park after dark.
+Arriving campers will NOT be allowed inside park after dark.

-* We will NOT be accepting new camping at this time.
-If you Camped last year your Deadline for renewing was March 31st and if you missed the deadline your spot has been released to those on the waiting list!
-At this time we are filled up and adding to the active waiting list.
+* If you Camped last year your Deadline for renewing is set at January 31st and if you miss the deadline your spot is then released to those on the waiting list!

 About The Event

 The Southeast Old Threshers Reunion Is the Heart of the Denton FarmPark.
 The Threshers Reunion is what started this Family owned park back in 1970.
 Check out the History of how we got started on our History page.